Homeowner guide

 What should I include in an HOA appeal letter?

-Your name and address, violation notice date and reference number, clear statement that you are appealing, specific reasons the fine is improper, your requested outcome, and a request for written response.
+Your name and property address, the violation notice date and reference number, a clear statement that you are formally appealing, the specific legal and factual reasons the fine is improper (citing exact CC&R sections), your evidence (described or attached), your requested outcome (dismissal, reduction, waiver), and a request for the HOA's written decision within a specified timeframe.

 How long does the HOA appeal process take?

-Most HOA hearings must be scheduled within 30-45 days.
-The board is typically required to give written decision within 30 days of the hearing.
-Total timeline is usually 4-8 weeks.
+Most HOA hearings must be scheduled within 30-45 days of your written request.
+The board is typically required to provide a written decision within 30 days of the hearing.
+Total timeline is usually 4-8 weeks from violation notice to final decision.

 Can I bring a lawyer to my HOA hearing?